FRC-3637-Daleks/Scouting-App-Remastered-2023/db/setup-README.md

 ### **Python Connector**

+To download the python connector, simply visit the same website [here](https://github.com/FRC-3637-Daleks/Scouting-App-Remastered-2022/blob/14f0c79bc9d863b82ffda5790914cf5350550fc0/db/setup-README.md).
+Make sure to check that you install the Ubuntu linux version as well as the correct python connector for the current Ubuntu version (21.10).

 To check the Python Connector, the first thing you do is to open a terminal and type the following to use Python's terminal:
 ```
 $ python3